Iliacus pain? Do these 4 exercises for instant relief.

 An Iliacus Stretch to Open your Hip Flexors

 The kneeling hip flexor stretch is one you’ve probably seen before.
-But I am going to ask you to do it a bit differently.
+I want you to start the stretch with a strong glute contraction.

 Once you start feeling strong in the kneeling position, experiment with the same cues in a lunge.
-Keep thinking about contracting the glute and tucking the pelvis before taking on more range.
-This will be difficult but your hips will thank you.

 Strengthening the Iliacus